Courses

 weeks: 10

-This Level 7 Special Purpose Award programme is aimed at individuals with an existing knowledge of Aircraft Maintenance or with a theoretical background in Aeronautical Engineering, providing them with an opportunity to gain an in-depth understanding of the commercial aircraft engine market, including the associated engine management processes covering the full engine life cycle.
+Aircraft Engine Management provides personnel with an existing knowledge of Aircraft Maintenance Aeronautical Engineering, a fundamental comprehension of Aircraft Engine Management.
+It will provide students with an opportunity to develop an in-depth knowledge of the current commercial aircraft engine market, including the associated engine management processes which covers the complete engine life cycle.

 Relevant Level 6 qualification or equivalent.
 Aircraft Maintenance Licence, Relevant industry qualification/experience